1950s Panama Style Floor Lamp

 Designer: To be appraised.

 Other versions: This 1950s Panama style floor lamp exists in several colours.
-Floor lamps with the same base but with another lampshade were also made.
+The base was used for several other floor lamps.

 This witch hat floor lamp is made in the style of the famous Panama lamps designed by the Dutch Wim Rietveld in the 1950s.
-They were produced by Gispen, also from The Netherlands, and not by ANVIA.
+They were produced by Gispen, and not by ANVIA.
 This floor lamp is often attributed to ANVIA, but it is not.
-ANVIA produced similar floor lamps as this one, but they were made of a better quality.
+ANVIA produced similar floor lamps, but they were made of a better quality.
 For instance, the top rod of this lamp can only go up and down.
 You can’t adjust it otherwise.

-The electric parts were made by Acciarri, an Italian company.
+The electric parts of this floor lamp were made by Acciarri, an Italian company.
 Acciarri is an Italian family name, mostly found on the east coast of the country.
 Nothing to be found about this company, it must be long gone.
-Acciarri also produced switches and other electric parts for Reggiani, the famous Italian lightning company.
-And many other companies, of course.
+Acciarri also produced switches and other electric parts.